 Lucas’ revelation of the hairstyle’s origins only seemed to cause confusion across the internet.
 Some found it difficult to find photographic evidence for Lucas’ claims.
 Perhaps, they only saw images of soldaderas wearing hats.
 (All Star Wars historian Michael Heilemann could find were these bun-less images of adelitas.)
 As a result, some began to look elsewhere to find other possible explanations.

-In fact, some critics argued, Leia’s hair more closely resembled a traditional hairstyle worn by women of the Hopi Native American tribe.
-But Eric Tang, an associate professor of African and African Diaspora Studies at the University of Texas-Austin, added to the discussion when he posted a picture taken from a Star Wars exhibition currently on display at the Denver Art Museum that seemingly supported the “Mexican revolutionary” claim:
+In fact, some critics argued, Leia's hair more closely resembled a traditional hairstyle worn by women of the Hopi Native American tribe.
+But Eric Tang, an associate professor of African and African Diaspora Studies at the University of Texas-Austin, added to the discussion when he posted a picture (that post being no longer publicly available on Facebook) taken from a Star Wars exhibition currently on display at the Denver Art Museum that seemingly supported the "Mexican revolutionary" claim.

 Princess Leia’s side cinnamon-bun hairdo was one of the most iconic looks from the original "Star Wars" films.
 Some twenty years later, actress Natalie Portman wore these fake hair rolls to reprise the hairstyle as Padmé Amidala in the film "Attack of the Clones."
 Clearly, George Lucas and his team had learned a thing or two in the intervening years.
 While it took actress Carrie Fisher two hours to have her hair done as Leia, Portman could just pop on her side buns in a matter of minutes.